Entry requirements

 To pass the Gateway to Medicine programme, you must take six compulsory modules along with two optional modules.

-Students must take the following three compulsory modules in Semester 1:
+Students must take four modules in Semester 1, three compulsory and one chosen:

-• Biology 1: provides an introduction to molecular and cellular biology.
-It covers cell diversity and the origins of life, evolution, cellular structures and fundamental processes.
+- Biology 1: provides an introduction to molecular and cellular biology, covering cell diversity and the origins of life, evolution, cellular structures, and fundamental processes.

-• Preparation for studies in medicine 1: provides a preparation for studies in medicine, providing mentoring in appropriate academic subjects as well as some opportunities to practise communicating with patients.
-Additionally it will include some preparation for the University clinical aptitude test (UCAT) and multiple mini-interviews.
+- Preparation for studies in medicine 1: provides a preparation for studies in medicine, including mentoring in appropriate academic subjects, critical thinking and study skills, as well as some opportunities to practise communicating with patients.
+The module will include some preparation for the University clinical aptitude test (UCAT) and the Mini Multiple Interviews (MMi).

-Students must take the following three compulsory modules in Semester 2:
+Students must take four modules in Semester 2, three compulsory and one chosen:

-• Preparation for studies in medicine 2: provides a preparation for studies in medicine.
-It includes mentoring in appropriate academic subjects, introductory classes in topics relevant to medicine as well as some opportunities to practise communicating with patients.
+- Preparation for studies in medicine 2: provides a preparation for studies in medicine, and includes mentoring in appropriate academic subjects, introductory classes in topics relevant to medicine and presentation skills, as well as some opportunities to practise communicating with patients.
+The module will also include preparation for the University Clinical Aptitude Test (UCAT) and the Mini Multiple Interviews (MMi).

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
 For Honours level, students choose from a range of Honours modules, some of which are listed above.
 A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.